rinikerlab/lightweight-registration/docs/source/index.rst

 Welcome to lwreg!
 =================

-Lwreg is a lightweight registration system for chemical registration and data storage.
+lwreg is a lightweight registration system for chemical registration and data storage.
 The package provides a basic flexible registration system for chemical structurces and associated data.

 :ref:`Get started <GetStarted>` by setting up your first database configured to your project's needs.